retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Key_generation.md

 ---
 name: Key generation bug
-about: You appear to have found a bug in BBTs citation key generation
+about: You appear to have found a bug in BBTs citation key generation, or are proposing an enhancement to the key generation

 ---